Gositi/discord-fs/README.md

 ## Roadmap
 Updated versions of this program will be released continuously, and there is no guarantee that new versions won't break data stored in older versions.
+I will try and keep to semantic versioning though, so patch releases _should_ generally be safe.
+Be sure to read the release notes for any release though, because _if_ something breaks (and I'm aware) it will be noted there.
 Below is how I currently plan on going forward with the project.

 ### Next patch release (patch branch)